Calvin288/Class_Enrollment_System/README.md

-# How to run the Course Enrollment System
+# To run the Course Enrollment System, follow these steps:

-1. Clone the repository
+1. Clone the repository to your local machine.
-2. Create new test cases in main.cpp using operations listed below (optional)
+2. Create new test cases in the main.cpp file (Optional).
+3. Open the terminal and navigate to the project directory.
-3. From the terminal, run "make all"
+4. Run the command "make all" to compile the code.
-4. Afterwards, run "./main"
+5. Run "./main" to execute the program.
+6. The system will prompt you to enter a test case number.
-6. Enter the test case number to view course and student information in the system
+7. Choose the desired test case number and press enter  to view course and student information.

-## Operations that can be done from the system:
+## Here are the operations that can be performed within the system:

-1. Admit new student to the student_database
+- Admit a new student to the student database:

 Syntax: system->admit("Adam", 1000, 3.8);

-2. Add new course to the course_database
+- Add a new course to the course database:

 Syntax: system->add_course("COMP2012", 4, 3);

-3. Allow student to swap courses
+- Allow a student to swap courses:

 Syntax: system->swap(1000, "COMP2012", "COMP2012H");

-4. Allow student to drop enrolled course
+- Allow a student to drop an enrolled course:

 Syntax: system->drop(1004, "COMP2012");

-5. Allow student to credit overload up to 23 credits if their GPA is greater than 3.3, and up to 30 credits if their GPA is greater than 3.7
+- Allow a student to credit overload up to 23 credits if their GPA is greater than 3.3, and up to 30 credits if their GPA is greater than 3.7:

 Syntax: system->apply_overload(1000, 21);

-6. Print student and course information:
+- Print student and course information:

 Syntax: system->print_info();